 What does a Clinical Psychologist Do?

-In order to practice clinical psychology, psychologists need to be board certified by the American Board of Clinical Psychology.
+Psychologists must be board-certified by the American Board of Clinical Psychology to practice clinical psychology.
 This certification requires that the psychologist:

 - Earns a doctoral degree (Ph.D. or PsyD) from an accredited university